Directors and Staff

-Andrea Kelley, Founder and President, is a musician and Suzuki trained teacher with degrees in performance from Indiana University and the Cleveland Institute of Music.
+Andrea Kelley, Executive Director and Chair, is a musician and Suzuki trained teacher with degrees in performance from Indiana University and the Cleveland Institute of Music.
 Over the years she has enjoyed a variety of musical activities ranging from playing with The Who, Led Zeppelin and Johnny Mathis to touring Europe with orchestras.
 Andrea currently focuses her time on family, students, and Ethiopian Adoption Connection.
 She supports the voice of adoptees and natural families and is an advocate for adoption reform.
 The Kelleys have been in an open adoption with the known family of their children since 2004 and visit regularly.
 Andrea’s not-so-secret passion is eating Ethiopian food as often as possible, about which her kids tease her mercilessly.
-Andrea also serves as Executive Director of EAC.

 Tracey Chambers, Director and Secretary is a graduate of the University of Pennsylvania, and Columbia University School of Law.
 She has been an attorney for the United States Government since 1994.
 Tracey is a native New Yorker, but now lives in Washington, DC area.
 She is an intrafamily adoptee, and supports the voice of adoptees and first family.
 She adopted her daughter from Ethiopia in 2006.
 She and her daughter returned to Ethiopia in 2013.
 Since that time, she has maintained open and regular contact with her daughter’s Ethiopian family..